mason-spacelabs/spacelabs/readme.md

 npm install in the root folder directory

 # package scripts
-dev-watch: packages the lib folder into the development branch
+dev-watch: packages the lib folder into the development branch and watches for live changes
-dev-pull: downloads a fresh package from the Shopify development site
+dev-pull: downloads a fresh copy of the theme from the Shopify development site
+dev-push: uploads new files & updates from the spacelabs-dev directory to the Shopify development site
+dev-push-overwrite: overwrite the Shopify development site with the spacelabs-dev directory
+prod-stage: copies the spacelabs-dev directory to the spacelabs-prod directory for staging
-prod-push: copies the development branch to the Shopify production site
+prod-push: uploads new files & updates from spacelabs-prod directory to the Shopify production site
-prod-upload: pushed the production folder structure to the Shopify production site
+prod-push-overwrite: overwrite the Shopify production site with the spacelabs-prod directory